MrAntares/roBrowserLegacy-RemoteClient-PHP/readme.md

 Because pushing directly the fullclient on a server/ftp can provoke some errors, this tool allow to :

  - Get the files from a client used in another domain (Cross-origin resource sharing).
- - Extracting files directly from GRF archive (versions 0x200 and 0x300 supported - without DES encryption).
+ - Extracting files directly from GRF archive (versions 0x200 and 0x300 supported).
  - Converting BMP files to PNG to speed up the transfer.
  - Optimized to don't call any script if files are already extracted/converted (resource friendly).
  - **File Index for O(1) lookups**: Files are indexed at startup for instant lookups instead of sequential search through GRFs.